odioski/Brokers_app/README.md

 # SUPPORT

-You'll aslo need an api-key from Polygon.io which can be had for free but you may need a paid account to take advantage of it.
+You'll aslo need an api-key from Polygon.io which can be had for free but you may need to pay for a subscription to take advantage of it.